thierrygosselin/assigner/README.md

 stackr::install_gsi_sim(fromSource = TRUE) # to install gsi_sim from source
 ```

 **Step 3 (optional): Parallel computing** Install an OpenMP enabled [randomForestSRC](http://www.ccs.miami.edu/~hishwaran/rfsrc.html) package to do imputation in parallel.
 Follow the steps in this [vignette](https://github.com/thierrygosselin/stackr/blob/master/vignettes/vignette_imputations_parallel.Rmd).
-You don't need to do this when updating **stackr**.
+You don't need to do this when updating **assigner**.

 **Problems during installation:** see this [vignette](https://github.com/thierrygosselin/stackr/blob/master/vignettes/vignette_installation_problems.Rmd)